WDI-SEA/notes/javascript/00interactivity/02more-manipulation.md

 First, we use `document.createElement` and pass a string representing the tag we want to create.
 In this case we pass `"a"` to say we want to make a new link anchor tag.
 Save the result of the function into a variable.

 `document.createElement` returns a new anchor tag.
-The element saved in our var has properties like any other anchor tag on the page, except they're all empty because it was just created.
+The element saved in our variable has properties like any other anchor tag on the page, except they're all empty because it was just created.
 We must manually add `href` and `textContent` to set the link and display text.

 Finally, we add the new anchor tag to the `<body>` with `document.body.appendChild`.
 This adds the anchor to the bottom of the page.